 That surplus is hanging out in your system affecting your hormones, leading to hormonal acne around the mouth, chin, and potentially affecting the chest and other areas of the body.

 PRO TIP: Check all of your supplements ASAP.
 You may even be taking multiple vitamins that each contain Vitamin D, so you could be getting a ton more than you bargained for!
-You will know this is an acne culprit if you see breakouts along your mouth and where you’d have a goatee.
+You will know this is an acne culprit if you see acne breakouts along your mouth and where you’d have a goatee.
 Also, check if you have any pore-clogging skincare products.
 Opt for a non-comedogenic moisturizer that delivers essential nutrients to hydrate your skin without breaking you out.

 This information is contrary to a lot of other acne tips, and here’s why: the studies that showed a link between Vitamin D deficiency and acne were very incomplete.
-They did not take into account the side effects of over-supplementation, nor do the studies incorporate other heavier acne triggers, like dairy, progesterone-based birth control, and pore-cloggers in cosmetics which we now know are the top three acne triggers.
-It is important to note that we do not want to be deficient in Vitamin D either- it’s essential for bone health and mental health.
+They did not take into account the side effects of increased Vitamin D supplementation, nor do the studies incorporate other heavier types of acne triggers, like dairy, progesterone-based birth control, and pore-cloggers in cosmetics which we now know are the top three acne triggers.
+It is important to note that we do not want to have a low Vitamin D level either- it’s essential for bone health and mental health.
 We just can’t have this surplus.

 Solution time!
 Here’s what we recommend if you are wondering what to do to ensure you get enough D.

 - Get some sunshine!
 Get at least 15 minutes a day or an hour on the weekends.
 You can also grab a Vitamin D sun lamp like this!
-I (Danielle) use one in my office as well as at home, it’s basically my favorite thing ever and my levels of D improved substantially as a result.
+I (Danielle) use one in my office as well as at home, it’s basically my favorite thing ever and my vitamin D level improved substantially as a result.

 - Get a fish oil supplement that has a reasonable amount (between 30-50% RDI) Cod liver oil tends to contain this amount and can be found at health food stores.

-- Get kids gummy vitamins like this: Smarty Pants Kids because the dosages are smaller and you can dose-down by taking only 2-3 gummies!
-These are great because they also have an acne safe amount of B12
+- Get kids gummy vitamins: Smarty Pants Kids because the dosages are smaller and you can dose-down by taking only 2-3 gummies!
+These are great because they also have an acne safe amount of vitamin B12

 - Eat salmon and canned tuna.
 These two are perhaps the easiest and most-reliable food sources of D. Although egg yolks do contain a nice amount of D, we highly caution against eating egg whites as the protein in them (called albumin) is very hard to break down and causes lymphatic acne in many of us.
 Stick to fish.